subodh-malgonde/cs231n/README.md

 ##About Me
-I work as a software engineer in Gurgaon, India and I am very curious about in machine learning.
+I work as a software engineer in Gurgaon, India and I am very curious about machine learning and artificial intelligence.
 I have been taking online courses to teach myself more about machine learning.
 As of November 2016, I have completed the [machine learning course offered by Coursera](https://www.coursera.org/learn/machine-learning/).

 I self-studied CS231n as a preparation for my next set of courses as a part of the [Udacity Self Driving Car Nano-degree](https://www.udacity.com/drive).
+I have been enrolled in the November 2016 batch.